jh6208/Pairs_Trading_Research/README.md

 <img width="779" alt="截屏2023-05-22 下午2 00 15" src="https://github.com/jh6208/Pairs-Trading-Research/assets/122949623/ca08cbc6-670b-4ee0-afd6-852c325d008e">

 This is my group source code to use baseline approaches (integrating of Kalman filter and of Cointegration), copulas method, and Support Vector Machines (SVMs) algorithms to pair trade the U.S. equity indexes Russell 2000 and S&P400.
-Note that our finanl paper will publish on EMFRM (Economics, Mathematical Finance and Financial Risk Management), an international conference platform.
+Note that our finanl paper submission ("Applications of
+Copulas and Machine Learning Algorithms on Pairs Trading.pdf") will publish on EMFRM (Economics, Mathematical Finance and Financial Risk Management), an international conference platform.

 Note that the majority of the "ipynb" files are not organized perfectly.
 This is due to the fact that many small revisions occured during the code construction process and the ideas for me were updated sequentially.
 However, readers should expect that our source code will run as expected